significance/docs.github.io/docs/introduction.md

 title: Introduction
 ---

-Hello 🐝🐝🐝🐝🐝 and welcome to the swarm!
+Hello 🐝 🐝 🐝 🐝 🐝 and welcome to the swarm!
 We are very happy to have you here with us!

-Once your Bee client is up and running you will begin to connect with peers all over the world to become a part of the swarm, a global p2p network tasked with storing and distributing all of the world's data.
+As soon as your Bee client is up and running you will begin to connect with peers all over the world to become a part of Swarm, a global p2p network tasked with storing and distributing all of the world's data.

 Swarm is a decentralised data storage and distribution technology, ready to power the next generation of censorship resistant unstoppable serverless apps.
 It is the complement to blockchain based smart contracts originally envisiged by the Ethereum cryptocurrency and provides the mass storage piece for the Dapp building puzzle.
 Swarm is the hard drive of the world computer.